All Epochs Become Processes.

 Perhaps to understand the electroweak theory and its epoch will require going all the way back to 1687 when Sir Isaac Newton first postulated his theory that space and time are absolute.
 One can imagine that he could feel how both were infinite and unalterable and how both envelope all things everywhere within a perfect homogeneity.
 Obviously when it came to physical objects, he had a deep sense of empathy.
 His key concept is that space and time are independent aspects of objective reality.
 This point of view became commonsense logic for most of the world’s population.
 But, is it so?
 None of us should ever be satisfied with just one point of view.
 A fellow by the name of Gottfried Leibniz, a contemporary of Newton (and also an inventor of calculus), gives a very different point of view.
 Increasingly throughout the world today, there are many scientists and mathematicians who for many different reasons concur with the conclusions of Leibniz.
 Their work will become part of the final analysis of this posting.

 If space and time are not absolute, but quantized, discrete and/or derivative, we have the beginnings of a fundamentally different perception of space and time.
-To see how that plays out, fast forward to 1967 at MIT where another natural philosopher and scientist, Stephen Weinberg, postulated his theory that there is a fundamental relation between electromagnetism and the nuclear weak forces, both beta-decay and kaon-decay.
+To see how that plays out, fast forward to 1967 at MIT where another natural philosopher and scientist, Steven Weinberg, postulated his theory that there is a fundamental relation between electromagnetism and the nuclear weak forces, both beta-decay and kaon-decay.
 So compelled by his vision, Weinberg, just 34 years old at the time, wrote a landmark paper, A Model of Leptons (PDF).
 Phys.
 Rev. Lett.
 19 (21): 1264–1266.
 It would be the first time in history that fundamental forces had been mathematically related and it would become one of the most-cited papers in all of high energy and particle physics.

 A truly small-scale universe.
 Neither Newton nor Weinberg had any sense that there was a domain between the exquisitely small Planck base units and the fermion.
 In fairness to both, the Planck base units were not postulated until 1899 and it required the rich conceptual developments in mathematics and physics between 1687 and 1899 before Max Planck could begin to envision natural limits that define our universe.
-And, in a special deference to Weinberg, it wasn’t until 2001 that Frank Wilczek opened the door to begin to study Max Planck’s mysterious numbers.
+And, in a special deference to Weinberg, it wasn’t until 2001 that Frank Wilczek opened a door for most others to begin to study Max Planck’s mysterious numbers.
 Most folks who knew a little about Planck’s base units considered them to be nothing more than Dirac-like numerology.

 Then, it wasn’t until 2011 that the first base-2 path was cut through to the Planck Length.
 It would be December 2014 before another path was cut, this time to Planck Time.
 And then, in just a few months (February 2015), paths were cut for charge, mass and temperature.
 In April 2016 a horizontally-scrolled chart of the top-level numbers began to emerge so each could be more systemically analyzed.
 The charts are all known as the Big Board-little universe.
 As a cosmology, it is contrasted to the big bang; it gives order to the universe by using base-2 exponential notation from the Planck Time to the Age of the Universe; and, it is known as the Quiet Expansion.